dbavisi/xsre/design/101/readMe.md

 # Fragments
 In the xsre system, a Fragment is a basic storage unit supported by the underlying storage solution.
 It is necessary to ensure that an Item can be represented as a series of such Fragments to facilitate storage and retrieval.

+Refer to the [xsre.design/101.core.fragment](./core/fragment.md) for a detailed understanding of Fragments.

 # Packets, Slicing and Scattering

 ## Packet